 The green jay is an uncommon bird in the United States but can be found in Southern Texas.
-It has a very distinctive call and its beautiful plumage makes it stand out from other birds.
+It has a very distinctive call, and its beautiful plumage makes it stand out from other birds.

-Green jays are a medium-sized, uncommon bird in the United States.
+Green jays are medium-sized, uncommon birds in the United States.
 Although they are common throughout most of their range, they can only be found in Texas in the U.S. They measure up to 29cm and weigh up to 110grams.
 They can be very noisy, often making a sound like an alarm bell.

 Mexican jays are found in the southern half of North America.
 They are very social birds that live in family groups called bands, which can be as large as 10 to 12 individuals.
-Mexican jays have a variety of vocalizations to communicate with each other including alarm calls, warning calls, and calling for food.
-The latter is used during times when they need help finding food or defending their territory from another band.
+Mexican jays have a variety of vocalizations to communicate with each other, including alarm calls, warning calls, and calling for food.
+The latter is used when they need help finding food or defending their territory from another band.

 Mexican jays are found in the southern half of North America.
 They are very social birds that live in family groups called bands, which can be as large as 10 to 12 individuals.
-Mexican jays have a variety of vocalizations to communicate with each other including alarm calls and warning calls when they need help defending their territory from another band.
+Mexican jays have a variety of vocalizations to communicate with each other, including alarm calls and warning calls when they need help defending their territory from another band.
 They also have calls for food if they have difficulty finding food.

 The pinyon Jay can be found in the southwestern United States in Arizona, Oklahoma, Oregon, South Dakota, and Baja California.
-They migrate south to Mexico and to the warmer climates of Texas and Montana.
+They migrate south to Mexico and the warmer climates of Texas and Montana.

 These birds are omnivores and eat mostly seeds, berries, nuts, and fruits.
 About a third of their diet consists of bird eggs, rodents, reptiles, carrion, and insects.